bozeklab/amap-app/README.md

 <p align="center"><img src="res/images/add_button.jpg" alt="Add Project" width="500"/></p>
 <!-- IMAGE: the project list with the "Add" / "Remove" buttons.
 Existing file res/images/add_button.jpg reused; update if the layout changed. -->

 * Select the directory containing the TIFF files.
-AMAP copies the images into a new project folder under `projects/<name>/` and stores its settings in `projects/<name>/conf.json`.
+AMAP-APP copies the images into a new project folder under `projects/<name>/` and stores its settings in `projects/<name>/conf.json`.

 <p align="center"><img src="res/images/select_project.jpg" alt="Select Project" width="500"/></p>
 <!-- IMAGE: the OS directory-picker dialog.
 Existing file res/images/select_project.jpg reused. -->

 ### 2. Configure the project

 Select the project in the list to enable its settings.
 Settings are split into resource sliders (left) and model/data options (right).
 Each change is saved to the project's `conf.json` immediately.
-A small status line at the bottom of the panel summarises the detected input (how many images, their dimensionality and channel count) and what AMAP will do with them — and the **Stacked** / **Target channel** controls enable or disable themselves to match (see below).
+A small status line at the bottom of the panel summarises the detected input (how many images, their dimensionality and channel count) and what AMAP-APP will do with them — and the **Stacked** / **Target channel** controls enable or disable themselves to match (see below).

 <p align="center"><img src="res/images/configure_project.jpg" alt="Configure Project" width="500"/></p>
 <!-- IMAGE (NEEDS UPDATING): a current screenshot of the configuration panel.
 The existing res/images/configure_project.jpg is OUT OF DATE — it predates the value labels beneath each slider, the "Data-loader workers" slider, the "Model checkpoint" dropdown, and the "Use GPU" checkbox.
 Capture a fresh screenshot with a project selected and overwrite res/images/configure_project.jpg. -->